tdebella/eShop/README.md

 - MongoDB: mongo DB retrieves the data & return it to any express.js.

-## eShop / e-commerce
+## eShop

 ### Sample

-- Sample Users in database: Admin and Customer
+- Users in database: Admin and Customer

-- Sample Products in mongo DB: Shirts & pants (4 products in data.js file)
+- Products in mongo DB: Shirts & pants (4 products in data.js file)

 ### e-commerce website basic features